kalosar/ffxiv-static/members/recruiting.md

 ## :date: Schedule

-To complete our aim, there will be daily raiding for 12 hours a day upon release, with breaks throughtout the day.
+To complete our aim, there will be daily raiding for 10 hours a day upon release, with breaks throughtout the day.
 You will be expected to take the first week off work.
 If a clear has not been achieved in the first week, then the second week onwards we will be raiding daily at a reduced schedule to fit with work.
 Once cleared, raid days will be reduced to one reclear day a week.

+The schedule is fluid at the moment and can still be adjusted a little.
+The aim is to set of 10h a day, but we will fit in breaks between lockout sessions and a larger break at some point of the day.

 `ST = Server Time`